hammerlab/cycledash/README.md

 #### Python

-If `USE_RELOADER` is True in your ENV.sh, then you'll get automatic code-reloading with the Flask server.
-There's not much else to it.
+If `USE_RELOADER` is True in your ENV.sh, then you'll get automatic code-reloading with the Flask server (and JS/CSS via Gulp).

 ### Config